dturvene/ring-buffer/article-meson.md

 There is a [meson crate](https://docs.rs/meson/latest/meson/) but I have not researched it yet.

-Bottom line: [make]() is still used by A LOT of projects and I suppose I will continue to have to know it, but I will use [meson]() as my preferred build system.
+Bottom line: [make]() is still used by many projects and I suppose I will continue to have to know it, but I will use [meson]() as my preferred build system.